-2Easter, the victory over brutal death, also marked by Passover, the Last Supper, which at that table sat the 12 distinct personality profiles of the disciples, the strength, the rock, the doubter, the betrayal and so forth.
+Easter, the victory over brutal death, also marked by Passover, the Last Supper, which at that table sat the 12 distinct personality profiles of the disciples, the strength, the rock, the doubter, the betrayal and so forth.
 Also, representative of tribal community.
 Together, separate.

-3End of Days: the apocalypse preceding rapture-the most unattractive component of Christianity in which my father wholeheartedly believes, that to be spared, all one had to do to be among the chosen was to proclaim that Jesus was the Son of God and had nothing to do with what type of person you were or what was in your heart.
+End of Days: the apocalypse preceding rapture-the most unattractive component of Christianity in which my father wholeheartedly believes, that to be spared, all one had to do to be among the chosen was to proclaim that Jesus was the Son of God.
+It had nothing whatsoever to do with what type of person you were or what was in your heart.
+Thoughts over acts and, yet, no book in the Bible called Thoughts.

-4The Poetics of Space, Gaston Bachelard, "House and Universe" in which he deals with interiors and exteriors, using Baudelaire's Les Paradis Artificiels, citing Thomas de Quincey reading Kant in winter on opium.
+4room: The Poetics of Space, Gaston Bachelard, "House and Universe" in which he deals with interiors and exteriors, using Baudelaire's Les Paradis Artificiels, citing Thomas de Quincey reading Kant in winter on opium.

-5Baudelair's "Solitude" in Paris Spleen in which he cites Jean de La
+Baudelair's "Solitude" in Paris Spleen in which he cites Jean de La a.
+I went to an orthopedist for a cortisone injection in each knee.